Springbar Skyliner Tent Review

 On a White Duck, Teton or Kodiak tent you’ll have to come up with a DIY solution to add a stove jack and use a wood stove inside your tent.
 This will likely void your warranty and I’d be nervous about leaks or other problems.

-Springbar skyliner stove jack with tent stove chimney coming out
+Springbar Skyliner stove jack with tent stove chimney coming out

 The stove jack was easy to prepare with the provided template.
 It’s nice to have a turnkey hot tent system.